Home modification (HM) assessments

 - Employment at Senior Clinician level specifically responsible for CHM assessment

-- NDIS Registered Providers who successfully completed NDIA authorised training in, and were selected through an Expression of Interest process for CHM assessment during the trial phase of the NDIS prior to 30 June 2016.
+- NDIS registered providers who successfully completed NDIA-authorised training in, and were selected through an Expression of Interest process for, CHM assessment during the trial phase of the NDIS prior to 30 June 2016.

-You should confirm with the participant that there is adequate and appropriate funding available in the current plan to pay for the builder’s consultation
+- there is enough appropriate funding available in the current plan to pay for the builder’s consultation

-Providing home modifications quotes
+Providing HM quotes

-- sufficient detail to establish the dimensions of the area being modified (for example length, width and height of walls to be tiled);
+- the dimensions of the area being modified (for example length, width and height of walls to be tiled);

-- separate costing for each stage of the job (for example demolition, plumbing and electrical work may be separate stages);
+- a separate costing for each stage of the job (for example demolition, plumbing and electrical work may be separate stages);

-- a description of any fixtures or items being provided by the builder (including make, model and cost); and
+- a description of any fixtures or items provided by the builder (including make, model and cost); and